Karen Panetta: Research and career

-In 1994, Panetta joined Tufts University School of Engineering, where she became the first woman to be awarded tenure.
+In 1994, Panetta joined Tufts University School of Engineering, where she became the first female engineer to be awarded tenure in the Department of Electrical and Computer Engineering.
 Panetta develops signal and image processing algorithms.
 She is particularly interested in approaches for robot vision and biomedical imaging.
+Her primary areas of research include Artificial Intelligence, Machine Learning, automated systems, and visual sensing systems.

 Panetta created an autonomous software that can benefit medical diagnostics.
 Amongst the pieces of software developed by Panetta, she created a piece that can identify pneumonia caused by COVID-19, and another that can provide detailed information to dentists about areas of the mouth that need attention.